grafalex82/hellozigbee/Readme.md

-# Hello NXP JN5169 ZigBee World
+# Hello NXP JN5169 ZigBee World Project

-This is an example of how to work with ZigBee stack using JN5169 microcontroller.

-The example implements a smart switch with the following features:
+## Goals

+This project has two main objectives:
+- delve into how Zigbee technology operates and share this knowledge [through a tutorial](doc/part0_plan.md), making it accessible for more people to engage with this technology
+- develop alternative firmware for the Xiaomi Aqara QBKG12LM Zigbee smart switch.

+The NXP JN5169 microcontroller was chosen for its use in Xiaomi devices manufactured between 2017 and 2021.
+NXP offers detailed documentation, SDK source codes, and numerous examples, facilitating the development of custom Zigbee solutions.
+However, the wealth of information provided by NXP can be overwhelming for newcomers to Zigbee technology.
+To address this, a step-by-step tutorial was created to simplify the learning process.

+The following devices are the target for this project:
+  - QBKG11LM and QBKG12LM switches with neutral line
+  - QBKG03LM and QBKG04LM switches without the neutral line (support pending)
+  - LLKZMK11LM double relay module (support pending)
+  - Possibly other Aqara devices
+  - Any switches and Zigbee solutions based on NXP JN5169 microcontroller

+## Features

+The original Xiaomi Aqara QBKG12LM smart switch provides a very limited functionality.
+It cannot bind to other devices, does not handle multiple clicks, cannot work as a group client, and lacks many features that other modern smart switches provide.
+Also, stability of the original firmware is not always good.

+The alternative firmware features are:
-- Zigbee router device
+- Zigbee router or end device
-- 2 button channels, each of them offers
+- 1 or 2 button channels, each of them offers
-	- Handling button according to selected mode
-	- LED that shows the current state of the switch.
+  - Button supports single, double, triple, and long presses (press and hold)
-	  - The LED may be decoupled from the button, so that button controls other device on the network, and the LED is controlled by an external device
+  - Relay may be assigned to a certain button press type, or decoupled from the button
+  - Number of settings to fine tune the mode and behavior of the switch.
+  - Instant feedback on the button press
+  - Button interlock modes (not relevant for 1-button devices)
+  - Server mode: the device maintain its internal relays, and allow it to be controlled with the button, or externally from the network
+  - Client mode (device binding): the device buttons can be bound to other devices, and control their state
+  - Integration with On/Off type devices, as well as dimmable lights and curtains/shades
+- The following Zigbee clusters are supported:
   - On/Off zigbee cluster to report state change, as well as handling toggle commands
-	- On/Off Configuraiton cluster to configure device behavior
+  - Extended On/Off Configuraiton Cluster to configure device behavior
   - Multistate input cluster to report single/double/triple/long press actions
   - Groups support in 2 ways:
     - Device button may control a group of light devices
     - Device LEDs can be a part of a group, and controlled externally
-- Binding support
-- Device identification
+  - Identify cluster that allows the device to identify itself among other similar devices
 - OTA firmware update

-There are 2 goals of the project:
-- build an alternate firmware for Xiaomi Aqara QBKG12LM Zigbee smart switch
-- learn how Zigbee works, and [describe this in a form of tutorial](doc/part0_plan.md), so that more people can join the technology
+- Zigbee2mqtt integration via external converter

 # Test board